 With this data-led approach, Shape Analysis has a number of scalable applications which can save huge amounts of time for analysts in the industry and improve story-telling capabilities to engage fans:

-- What does Chelsea’s shape look like during Thomas Tuchel’s first 10 matches in charge?
+- What will Manchester United’s shape look like during Eric ten Hag’s first 10 matches in charge?

-- How did Brendan Rodgers change Leicester’s shape to mastermind their victory against Liverpool?
+- How did Antonio Conte tweak Tottenham’s shape to mastermind their victory at the Etihad?

 - How often does Arsenal’s Bukayo Saka rotate positions during a match?